 Jeffrey Kent was born in Boston, Massachusetts and currently lives and works in Baltimore, Maryland.
-After years of romanticizing the street life and struggling with a crack addiction; Kent recovers daily through his art practices.
-For Kent: founder of the The One Twenty, his commitment to communicating ideas through creative expression, and his dedication to community service.
+After years of romanticizing the street life then struggling with a crack addiction; Kent recovers daily through his art practices.
+Kent has committed to communicating his ideas through creative expression and dedicating his time to community service endeavors.
 Through his experiences, he learned the importance of sharing his time and knowledge with youths and young adults: teaching them to set goals and to recognize the possibilities within their grasp.

-Kent’s exhibitions include: 'Art in Embassies' in Rome, Italy, 'Preach!' (solo) at the Frederick Douglass-Isaac Myers Maritime Museum in Baltimore, MD, 'For Whom It Stands: The Flag and the American People,' Reginald F. Lewis Museum of Maryland African American History & Culture, Baltimore, MD, '2,191 Days and Counting' at the Powerhouse Arena in Brooklyn, NY, 'Surface from Under the Microscope: The Henrietta Lacks Series' (solo) at Howard University Interdisciplinary Research Building, Washington D.C.
+Kent’s exhibitions include: 'Art in Embassies' in Rome, Italy, 'Between the Covers,' at The Everhart Museum in Scranton, PA, 'Preach!' (solo) at the Frederick Douglass-Isaac Myers Maritime Museum in Baltimore, MD, 'For Whom It Stands: The Flag and the American People,' Reginald F. Lewis Museum of Maryland African American History & Culture, Baltimore, MD, '2,191 Days and Counting' at the Powerhouse Arena in Brooklyn, NY, 'Surface from Under the Microscope: The Henrietta Lacks Series' (solo) at Howard University Interdisciplinary Research Building, Washington D.C.
 Kent’s numerous permanent collections include: FTI Consulting Inc., The Robert W. Deutsch Foundation and the Reginald F. Lewis Museum of Maryland African-American History & Culture.
 The artistic vision of Kent is an important contribution to this continuous spectrum of urban cultural expression and identity.

 In 2015, Kent relocated to Midtown in Baltimore City where he rehabbed a vacant “freestanding row-house” and coined his live/work space; 'The One Twenty.'
 Kent has micro studio spaces available, in his process of cultivating an artist collective while reaching out to the community at large.